The Broken Man: Critical reception

 Alan Sepinwall of HitFix praised the episode structure, writing "The quick transitions and constant back-and-forth movement among subplots generated more energy that, when combined with several characters we either didn't know before or hadn't seen in a long time, made "The Broken Man" feel livelier."
 Similarly, Ed Power of The Daily Telegraph also praised the episode, noting, "Once again there was a sense Game of Thrones was steeling itself for battles - and expensive set-pieces - chugging down the track.
 A storm is brewing - for now, we were invited to enjoy what remains of the calm."
 Jen Chaney of Vulture also felt the episode was more of a set up episode for storylines to be resolved in the close of the season, writing "Although two bombs get dropped in this week's episode of Game of Thrones, it's an hour focused on putting the narrative chess pieces into place.
 "The Broken Man" doesn't finish off any of its major moves.
 Those bold turns are yet to come."

-The episode received mild criticism for cutting one of the most popular monologues from the book: the “Broken Man” speech referenced in the episodes title.